 I have always loved making beautiful interiors.
 As a kid, I constantly rearranged and redecorated the rooms of my house, my bedroom, my dollhouse, my treehouse, and my “fort” in the basement.
 I would sit on the kitchen floor and draw interiors on the family chalkboard installed on the back door.
+I would do the same on the reams of paper my Dad brought home from the office.
 Riding my bike or walking to and from school, I would look at homes I passed and imagine their interiors and how I would arrange them if I lived there.
 Another favorite pastime was helping my Mom set up for holidays, parties and dinner parties.
 I had no idea what I was doing was unique or employable.
 It came naturally to me.

 I stayed home for 15 years to raise our three boys, volunteering at their schools and other organizations in town.
 I also volunteered to style several homes, including my own more than once, for local house tours.
 With my boys now teenagers, I started working as a Consignment Liaison for Sotheby’s.
 As I adjusted to the work/home balance, I considered my dream job.
 I used the 2017 Ridgewood Woman’s Club Holiday House Tour to debut a new business as an Interior Stylist, Curated by Ellen.